byu/serf/README.md

 1. Include the "Serf::Interactor" module in your class.
 2. Implement the 'call(message)' method.
-3. Return the tuple: (message, kind)
+3. Return the tuple: (kind, message)
   a.
-Hashie::Mash is recommended for the message, nil is acceptable
+The kind is the string representation of the message type,
+    This field is RECOMMENDED.
   b.
-The kind is the string representation of the message type,
-    It is optional.
+The message field provides detailed return data about the
+    interactor's processing.
+    Hashie::Mash is suggested for the message, nil is acceptable.

+The reason that the interactor SHOULD return a kind is to properly identify the semantic meaning of the returned message, even if said returned message is empty.
+This also assists the handling of response parcels in other pipelines without the need to introspect the parcel's message.

 Example: